 I started the Getting Simple podcast with the AT2020USBi microphone.
-I upgraded to the Shure SM58 and the Zoom H6 recorder after some time, which greatly improved the quality.
-And then I started using the Shure SM7B (with the CL-1 CloudLifter) and the Zoom Podtrak P4 recorder.
-I still carry with me the Shure SM58 when traveling as these are less bulky and more resistant.
+After some time, I upgraded to the Shure SM58 and the Zoom H6 recorder, which significantly improved the quality.
+And then I started using the Shure SM7B (with the CL-1 CloudLifter preamp) and the Zoom Podtrak P4 recorder.
+I still carry the Shure SM58 when traveling as these are less bulky and more resistant.

 Here's a comment I wrote today on this Hacker News post.